jae24/trayio-assignment/README.md

 ```
 ## Additional Test Cases
 Additional test cases are provided in the test_cases directory.
+Default test file is same as given in assignment prompt.
+Copy the test case text file contents into test.txt in the root directory to test.

 ## Notes
 Graphs for rooms may become distorted if room size is exceedingly large.